Autodesk® Design Review 2013

 - When DWG TrueView is used to convert some DWG files to the DWF file format, the resulting DWF files may not display as expected in Design Review.

 - To open DWG files with Autodesk Design Review, the free Autodesk DWG TrueView must be installed.
 Older versions of Design Review are not compatible with newer versions of DWG TrueView.
 Solution: Install versions of Design Review and DWG TrueView that have the same product year.

-- On 64-bit operating systems, opening DWG files in Design Review requires DWG TrueView 2012.
-If both DWG TrueView 2010 and DWG TrueView 2011 are installed, an error is displayed when attempting to open a DWG file from Design Review.
-Solution: Uninstall both versions of DWG TrueView and reinstall DWG TrueView 2012.
+- On 64-bit operating systems, opening DWG files in Design Review requires the latest version of DWG TrueView.
+If a previous version of DWG TrueView is installed, an error is displayed when attempting to open a DWG file from Design Review.
+Solution: Uninstall both versions of DWG TrueView and reinstall the latest version.

 - On 64-bit operating systems, opening DWG files in Design Review is not supported by AutoCAD.
 (This also means the DWG Viewing tab in the Design Review Options dialog box will not display, as it does on 32-bit operating systems when AutoCAD is installed.)
 Solution: Install the latest version of the free DWG TrueView program.

 - When installing Autodesk Design Review and Autodesk DWG TrueView the installation order is not important.
 However, in some cases, the DWGImporter.dll might not be registered correctly.
 Solution: Register the DWGImporter.dll manually.